 This week we feature an article by Brooke Harper who writes about the importance of using social media to provide great customer service.
 If you’re not monitoring what customers are saying about you and your company on social media, what are you waiting for?! – Shep Hyken

 Are you paying attention to what your customers are saying on social media?
 If you’re not, it’s time to start.
 There are relevant conversations surrounding your brand across multiple social networks, and if you’re not listening or contributing, then you’re missing out on opportunities to deliver customer service in a timely and relevant fashion.
-In fact, many of the most successful companies in the world have begun using social media as one of the ways they address and resolve customer concerns—with fantastic results.
-In fact, when a company engages their customers through social channels in this way, those customers go on to spend 20 to 40 percent more on products and services from that company.
+Many of the most successful companies in the world have begun using social media as one of the ways they address and resolve customer concerns—with fantastic results.
+In fact, when a company engages its customers through social channels in this way, those customers go on to spend 20 to 40 percent more on products and services from that company.
 In other words, if you’re not engaging in this practice, you’re losing opportunities and profits alike.

 The first step to being a great social listener is to figure out which social networks your customers and ideal audience use most, and tailor your approach to fit that.
 If your services fall under the B2B umbrella, for example, your customers are more likely to engage with you on LinkedIn as opposed to in B2C businesses.